rmsk2/rustpwman/README.md

 uses a binding to a C library and requires an [installed C compiler](https://github.com/ihalila/pdcurses-sys) in order to build.
 On the other hand Rust itself is dependent on a C compiler when used under Windows.

-In order to build `rustpwman` with the password cache feature you then have to use the command `cargo build --release --no-default-features --features pwmanclientwin`.
-You should additionally build the `paste_utf8.exe` tool by running `build_paste_utf8.bat` in a Visual Studio developer prompt which enables you to paste the clipboard contents while editing an entry.
+In order to build `rustpwman` with the password cache feature you have to use the command `cargo build --release --no-default-features --features pwmanclientwin`.
+If you do not care about the password cache use `cargo build --release --no-default-features`.
+You should additionally build the `paste_utf8.exe` tool by running `build_paste_utf8.bat` in a Visual
+Studio developer prompt which enables you to paste the clipboard contents while editing an entry.

 This batch file also builds `winfilter.exe` from the rust source `winfilter.rs`.
 This tool copies its stdin to stdout while filtering out the Escape sequence `ESC[?1002l` from its input (if it appears at the beginning of the stream).
 Therefore if you pipe the output of `rustpwman` through `winfilter.exe` you can cleanup `rustpwman`'s output in order to